deepanshugaur98/CON/README.md

 A chrome extension to identify gender and age of any profile on social media platforms.

-The trained models are stored in the .pkl (pickle) files after being trained.
+The trained models are stored in the root directory as .pkl (pickle) files after being trained.
 All the code for the actual extension can be found under the \extension directory.

 ## User should have the following Python libraries installed to inspect the pickle files: